Dark versus blocking states in electronic transport: a Lee-Yang zero analysis of full counting statistics: Conclusions

-Motivated by a recent experiment~\cite{donarini_2019}, we investigated the all-electric analogue of coherent population trapping in carbon-nanotube quantum dots.
+Motivated by a recent experiment~\cite{donarini_2019}, we investigated the all-electric analog of coherent population trapping in carbon-nanotube quantum dots.
 Whenever a so-called dark state is excited in the quantum dot, electron transport is suppressed since the trapped electron can only leave with the help of decoherence.
 Suppression of transport could, however, also be due to a so-called blocking state, a state that is only weakly tunnel coupled to the drain electrode.
 This raises the fundamental question of whether and how it is possible to distinguish the two scenarios within a transport measurement.

 Going beyond measuring the average current through the carbon nanotube, we suggest to study the full counting statistics of charge transfer with the help of factorial cumulants, since they are sensitive to correlations.
-In particular, a sign change of of factorial cumulant as a function of time indicates the presence of correlations.
+In particular, a sign change of factorial cumulant as a function of time indicates the presence of correlations.

-We develop a method to distinguish different correlation regimes by means of Lee-Yang zeros.
-With this, we find that a clear distinction between the dark-state and the blocking-state model using the sign of the factorial cumulants is only possible for a large phase difference of the tunnel coupling to the source and drain electrode.
+We use Lee-Yang zeros to distinguish between different correlation regimes.
+In this way, we find that a clear distinction between the dark-state and the blocking-state model using the sign of the factorial cumulants is only possible for a large phase difference of the tunnel coupling to the source and drain electrode.
 For small values of the phase difference, both models have qualitatively the same full counting statistics.